-The route is generally characterised by a fairly gentle slope from the landfall to the end of the route.
-The maximum depth along the route is 27m at KP23 by the wind farm array site.
-Gentle gradients are present throughout the cable route corridor, with some small gradients which are generally associated with areas of outcrop or mobile bedforms, comprising of megaripples and sandwaves.
-Mobile bedforms are present in discrete areas within the corridor length.
+The route is generally characterised by gradually sloping seabed from the landfall to the end of the route.
+The maximum depth along the route is 21m at KP10.
+Moderate gradients are generally associated with areas of mobile bedforms, comprising of megaripples and sandwaves.
+Mobile bedforms are present in discreet areas within the corridor length.